 Status and Natural Heritage Inventory documented occurrences in Wisconsin

 The table below provides information about the protected status - both state and federal - and the rank (S and G Ranks) for Northern Flying Squirrel (Glaucomys sabrinus).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
-The map is provided as a general reference of where this species has been found to date and is not meant as a range map.
+The map is provided as a general reference of where occurrences of this species meet NHI data standards and is not meant as a comprehensive map of all observations.

 |Federal Status in Wisconsin||none|

 This document contains identification and life history information for Northern Flying Squirrel.
 It also describes how to screen projects for potential impact to this species, lists avoidance measures, and provides general management guidance.

 Links to additional Northern Flying Squirrel information